Bfgeshka/awesome-c/README.md

 * [noporpoise/seq_file](https://github.com/noporpoise/seq_file) - Library for Reading Bioinformatic Sequence Data in C
 * [qiq/Czech-morphology](https://github.com/qiq/Czech-morphology) - Czech morphology library, using data files compatible with PDT 2.0
 * [r0nk/corvus](https://github.com/r0nk/corvus) - Genetic BF programming
+* [sleuthkit/sleuthkit](https://github.com/sleuthkit/sleuthkit) - The Sleuth Kit® (TSK) is a library and collection of command line digital forensics tools that allow you to investigate volume and file system data.
+The library can be incorporated into larger digital forensics tools and the command line tools can be directly used to find evidence.

 ## Geography ##
 Geodata, street maps, navigation and so on